MGamalCYSEC/Active-Directory-Enumeration-and-Attacks/Active Directory Attacks/dcsync.md

 ---

 ### 2. Verify Replication Rights
+Required privileges to perform replication:
+        - **Replicating Directory Changes**
+        - **Replicating Directory Changes All**
+        - **Replicating Directory Changes in Filtered Set**
+    - By default, members of the following groups have these rights:
+        - Domain Admins
+        - Enterprise Admins
+        - Administrators

 **Goal:** Confirm that the target (or another account you control) has the required replication privileges.

 **Sample Command (using PowerView):**